 If you’re just looking to get up on the mountain for the weekend, really any time will do.
 But January and February are typically the best times to plan a ski trip to Lake Tahoe.

 What to do in Lake Tahoe in winter?

 We’re gonna go ahead and claim the sno-parks as the single most underrated winter activity in Lake Tahoe.
 For $25, you can get a season permit that lasts from November 1 through May 30.
 The permit gets you access to 19 sno-parks in the Sierras, a handful of which are around the Lake Tahoe basin.

 Sno-parks are basically parking lots.
 Parking lots in the mountains that give you direct access to the soft, powdery bliss of the backcountry.
 Want to take the kids sledding?
 Park at a sno-park, and hike to a hill.
 Snowshoe trailblazing?
 Sno-park.
 Snowmobile trails or winter camping?
-Yeah.
+Yep, that too.

 If you need to rent skis, there’s tons of local spots where you can rent for less than they’ll cost at the ski resort.
-If you’re skiing Heavenly, a few are even within walking distance of the gondola.
+If you’re skiing Heavenly Mountain in South Lake Tahoe, a few are even within walking distance of your ride up.
 (Powder House, we’re looking at you.)

 You will, however, need a pair of snowshoes.
 There’s plenty of places around town where you can rent a pair of snowshoes, then find a trail of your own—or you can book a tour for a curated trek with a guide.

 You can snowshoe literally anywhere that there’s snow.
 But an easy, scenic place to get started is Echo Lakes.
 Remember that sno-park permit?
 It’ll come in handy now.
 Park at the Echo Lake sno-park, then follow the trailhead at the entrance of the parking lot.
 You can find an excellent guide to the area here.